 4) Put it all in one attachment

 We get books submitted in all different types of formats.
 However, it helps me keep track of your work if I’m not juggling three or four different files.
-Instead, try putting your submission letter in with your plot breakdown, followed by the text of your first three chapters.
+Instead, try putting your submission letter in with your synopsis, followed by the text of your first three chapters.
 This also means that if I’m sharing your work with colleagues, they can get all the info they need in one tidy package.